balsamiq/balsamiqsans/README.md

 # The Balsamiq Sans Font

-Balsamiq Sans is the handwritten font created for the Balsamiq Wireframes and has been in use since version 2.1.
+Balsamiq Sans is the handwritten font created for [Balsamiq Wireframes](https://balsamiq.com/wireframes/) and has been in use since version 2.1.

 For more information, visit the  https://balsamiq.com/givingback/opensource/font/